The choice of wood pellets makes a big difference when it comes to imparting unique flavors to smoked barbeque foods.

 Pellets Made of Plum Wood and Almond Wood

 Two popular choices are smoking chips made of plum wood and almond wood pellets, each of which provide their own distinct characteristics.

 Let’s explore the main differences between the popular smoking chips and see when it’s best to use each product.

-The Aromatic Magic of Plum Wood Chips
+The Aromatic Magic of Plum Wood Pellets

 Plum wood chips come from the fruit-bearing plum tree.
 Therefore, they add a subtle yet distinct fruity aroma to smoked meat and vegetables.

 The lighter smoky flavor of plum is better suited to lighter meats that are cooked or smoked for a shorter time.
 The milder wood chips work well with meats like fish, poultry, or chicken or with vegetables like asparagus, corn, and bell peppers as they don’t overwhelm the foods’ natural flavors.
 You can also use the chips to smoke fruits and cheeses.

 Plum wood chips are generally not recommended for heavier cuts of meat in the form of beef or lamb, as the meat might overpower the smoke’s milder aroma and flavor.

 However, if you’re looking to experiment with different flavor profiles, you might find that subtly offsetting richer flavors with a lighter smoke like plum is worth trying out.